vand3rlinden/vand3rlinden.github.io/content/post/mta-sts-explained.md

 > _This blog post explains how an MTA-STS policy works and how to implement it on GitHub Pages._

-MTA-STS (Mail Transfer Agent Strict Transport Security) is a security protocol designed to improve the security of email communication by enforcing the use of TLS (Transport Layer Security) to encrypt email traffic between mail servers.
-It helps prevent man-in-the-middle attacks and downgrade attacks, where an attacker could intercept or tamper with email messages in transit.
+MTA-STS (Mail Transfer Agent Strict Transport Security) is a security protocol that enforces the use of secure TLS connections for email communication.
+It helps protect against attacks such as TLS downgrade and man-in-the-middle attacks by ensuring that emails are only delivered over encrypted channels with properly validated TLS certificates.

+While SPF, DKIM, and DMARC focus on verifying the authenticity of email messages and ensuring they originate from authorized domains, MTA-STS specifically focuses on securing the transport layer between mail servers.
+By using a policy file retrieved over HTTPS, MTA-STS allows recipient domains to specify their requirement for encrypted connections, ensuring that sending servers only deliver mail over verified secure channels, thereby enhancing the overall security of email transport.

 ## How MTA-STS Works
 1. **Discovery**: